manhcuong-2610/PAGE/_pages/about.md

   <div style="flex: 1 1 300px;">
     <h2>Hello!
 (Xin chào)</h2>
     <p>
-      My name is <strong>Manh-Cuong Nguyen</strong>.
+      My name is Manh-Cuong Nguyen.
 I’m a Master’s student in Data Analytics for Economics and Finance at the University of Glasgow (U.K.).
     </p>
     <p>